haydenmcfarland/herbes/README.md

 # What?

-A gem for rendering emails with inline css to create simple emails that will render correctly in email clients.
+A gem for rendering emails with inline css that will render correctly in email clients.

 # How to use
 Add `herbes` to your gem file: